yanggangthu/BooleanDOI/README.md

 >>>defaultdict(<type 'int'>, {(('~n5n',), True): 195, (('n4n',), False): 301, (('n3n', 'n5n'), False): 4})

 It means that ['~n5n'], ['n4n'], ['n3n','n5n'] are the solutions found, they are incompatible, compatible and compatible solution respectively, and they have been found 195, 301 and 4 times respectively during the 500 iterations.
 More specifically, ['~n5n'] (i.e., meaning the OFF state of node 5), ['n4n'] (i.e., the ON state of node 4), ['n3n','n5n'] (i.e., the ON state of node 3 coupled with the ON state of node 5) can yield the ON state of node 2 (the target).
 The first is incompatible (it has internal conflicts, so it is expected to be harder to implement in practice) and was found 195 times during the 500 iterations, the second is compatible (conflict-free) and was found 301 times, and the third is compatible and was found 4 times during the 500 iterations.
-After running the python script, three files are created, starting with the network name and ended with _flagged, _potential, _TDOI.
-These three files store the corresponding parameters “flagged”, “potential” and “TDOI_BFS” respectively as mentioned above.
+After running the python script, three files are created.
+Their name starts with the network name and ends with "_flagged", "_potential", "_TDOI", respectively.
+These three files store the corresponding parameters “flagged”, “potential” and “TDOI_BFS” respectively, as mentioned above.

 # (b) EMT network
 We also provide the Booleannet file of the EMT network (EMT.txt) and python demo file (EMTNetwork_TargetControl.py) using the target control algorithm.
-As there are source nodes with constant node states, we need to do a network reduction to iteratively remove all the nodes with constant states and thus the python file is a little bit longer than the first one.
-However the essential steps (line 142, 145 and 148) are the same as the simple example above.
+As this network has source nodes with constant node states (the last eight entries in EMT.txt), we did a network reduction to iteratively remove all the nodes with constant states and thus the python code is a little bit longer than the one for the simple example.
+However, the essential steps (line 142, 145 and 148) are essentially the same.

-Here we also implement several options for this EMTNetwork_TargetControl.py by supplying three external parameters.
+We also implement several options for this EMTNetwork_TargetControl.py by supplying three external parameters.
-These three index represents the target, the forbidden node (state) list and the customer score index.
-One can look into the python files to see exactly what these parameters corresponds.
+These represent the target, the forbidden node (state) list and the custom score index (i.e. the greedy function).
+One can look into the python files to see exactly what these parameters correspond to.
 For example, one can run the python file using the command

 python EMTNetwork_TargetControl.py 1 0 3

 Here the 1 refers to the target set as ~EMT, 0 means no restriction and 3 means the fourth custom score.
-We also set the default parameter for this script.
+We also set the default parameters for this script.
 That is running command

 python EMTNetwork_TargetControl.py